-fromType - Source pixel type.

-toType - Destination pixel type.

-from - Callback parameter: pointer to the input pixel.

-to - Callback parameter: pointer to the output pixel

-cn - Callback parameter: the number of channels.
-It can be arbitrary, 1, 100, 100000, ...

-alpha - ConvertScaleData callback optional parameter: the scale factor.

-beta - ConvertScaleData callback optional parameter: the delta or offset.
+''' fromType - input pixel type. toType - output pixel type. from - callback parameter: pointer to the input pixel. to - callback parameter: pointer to the output pixel cn - callback parameter: the number of channels; it can be arbitrary, 1, 100, 100000, etc. alpha - ConvertScaleData callback optional parameter: the scale factor. beta - ConvertScaleData callback optional parameter: the delta or offset. '''

 The functions getConvertElem and getConvertScaleElem return pointers to the functions for converting individual pixels from one type to another.
-While the main function purpose is to convert single pixels (actually, for converting sparse matrices from one type to another), you can use them to convert the whole row of a dense matrix or the whole matrix at once, by setting cn = matrix.cols\matrix.rows\matrix.channels() if the matrix data is continuous.
+While the main function purpose is to convert single pixels (actually, for converting sparse matrices from one type to another), you can use them to convert the whole row of a dense matrix or the whole matrix at once, by setting cn = matrix.colsmatrix.rowsmatrix.channels() if the matrix data is continuous.